MAP Commands Specification (v1.2)¶

 RemovePropertyValue { name }Removes a property value from the target holon. -

-AddRelatedHolons { name, holons }Adds one or more related holon references under the named relationship. -
+AddRelatedHolons { name, holons }Adds one or more related holons under the named relationship. -

-RemoveRelatedHolons { name, holons }Removes one or more related holon references from the named relationship. -
+RemoveRelatedHolons { name, holons }Removes one or more related holons from the named relationship. -

 WithDescriptor { descriptor }Sets the descriptor reference of the target holon.